 For each dataset, we report in Table \ref{tab_comp_res_7525} the best configuration \textit{data transformation-kernel function}, along with the average out-of-sample testing errors and standard deviations for the deterministic and robust models (holdout 75\% training set-25\% testing set).
 We considered three types of uncertainty set, defined respectively by $\ell_1$-, $\ell_2$- and $\ell_{\infty}$-norm.
 Detailed results are reported in Tables \ref{tab_detailed_determ_7525}-\ref{tab_detailed_rob_2575_multiclass} in \ref{appendix_results}.

 We notice that all the considered robust formulations outperform the corresponding deterministic models.
 In 6 out of 12 datasets the best results are achieved by the box robust formulation ($p=\infty$).
 Since box uncertainty sets are the widest around data points, this implies that the proposed formulations benefit from a more conservative approach when treating uncertainties.
+The last column of Table \ref{tab_comp_res_7525} shows the robust \textit{Improvement Ratio} (IR) over the deterministic counterpart.
+The IR was computed as in \cite{FacMagPot2022} and according to the following formula:

-The computation of the robust improvement ratio over the deterministic counterpart confirms that robust methods provide superior accuracy when the uncertainty is handled in the classification process.
+where $\tau^{\text{det}}$ and $\tau^{\text{rob*}}$ are the average out-of-sample testing errors of the deterministic and the best robust performing model, respectively.
+The results on the IR further confirm that robust methods provide superior accuracy when the uncertainty is handled in the classification process.
 Extensive results on the improvement ratio are reported in Table \ref{tab_impr_ratio} in \ref{appendix_results}.

 For the sake of completeness, we explore in details the performance of the proposed models when classifying datasets ``Parkinson'' and ``Breast Cancer Diagnostic''.
 First of all, we discuss the results of the deterministic approach, with respect to both data transformation and kernel function.
 The out-of-sample testing errors for the holdout 75\%-25\% are depicted in Figure \ref{fig_parkbreast_datatransformation_kernel}, while detailed results are reported in Table \ref{tab_detailed_determ_7525} in \ref{appendix_results}.
-We note that the worst performances occur when no data transformations are applied.
+We note that the worst performance occurs when no data transformations are applied.
 Conversely, min-max normalization and standardization provide good and comparable results.
 Similar conclusions can be drawn for holdouts 50\%-50\% and 25\%-75\% (see Tables \ref{tab_detailed_determ_5050}-\ref{tab_detailed_determ_2575} in \ref{appendix_results}).